-The locations of these special trees are largely kept secret in order to protect them, but we are lucky to have one right here in San Francisco, protected by the Botanical Garden and available for public viewing!
+The locations of these special trees are largely kept secret in order to protect them, but we are lucky to have one right here in San Francisco.
+Thanks to the SF Botanical Garden this rare tree is available for public viewing.
 You can find this “ghost tree” at number 48F towards the back of the Redwood Grove.

 The San Francisco Botanical Garden is a beautiful, relaxing green space with 7,700 types of plants across 55 acres.
 It’s free to visit for all SF City and County residents with proof of residency.
 The general public can get in for free before 9am daily and on the second Tuesday of every month.

 Looking for more fun things to do at the Garden?
 Consider joining their peaceful outdoor yoga series on first Thursdays, or their monthly plant sales.